Principles of division into groups in kindergarten

-The main method of recruiting groups in preschool is by age.groups in kindergarten by ageChildren are divided into groups in kindergarten by age.
-Photo: Getty Depending on the age of children attending kindergarten, the groups are divided into:
+The main method of forming groups in preschool educational institutions is by age.groups in kindergarten by ageChildren are divided into groups in kindergarten by age Photo: Getty Depending on the age of the children attending kindergarten, the groups are divided into:

 • Clear.
 Kids are brought here from a year to 2 years.
 At this age, the child learns to eat, wash his hands, wash himself, partially dress.